dumpacson/Blood-Bank-Donation-System/README.md

 An [ER Diagram](https://github.com/dumpacson/Blood-Bank-Management-System/issues/3#issue-1512842140) is a graphical representation that depicts relationships among the entity sets stored in a database.

-In our ER Diagram, we have 4 total entity sets which are, Donor, Doctor, Donation & Blood Bags.<br></br>
+In our ER Diagram, we have 5 total entity sets which are, Donor, Admin, Donation, Blood Bags, and Appointment.<br></br>

 Donor: represents a person who donates blood or blood products.

-Doctor: represents a medical professional who is involved in the blood donation process, such as by ordering or receiving blood products.
+Admin: represents a medical professional who is involved in the blood donation process, such as by ordering or receiving blood products.

 Donation: represents the donations made by a donor.
 Each donation may include one or more blood bags.

 Blood Bags: represents the physical bags that contain blood or blood products.
-Each blood bag may be associated with a particular donation.<br></br>
+Each blood bag may be associated with a particular donation.

+Appointment: represents the details of the appointments made by the donors.<br></br>

 Entity relationships between these tables: